-After 41 years of steady employment, I was laid off from my position in the employment screening industry on January 6 of this year.
+After 41 years of steady work, I was laid off from my position in the employment screening industry Jan.
+6, 2016.

 The staff returned from the holiday break, only to hear the words, “Thanks for your years of service.
 It’s over.”

 There was no early warning from our company’s owner — and for many, no time to prepare for those words.

 But I saw the signs six months earlier.
 Staff layoffs had started, and the once-steady flow of inbound work had slowed to a sluggish rate.
 So when the boss beckoned me into his office and began his speech (“You’ve been a good employee all these years…”), I wasn’t surprised at its end.

 On the other hand, my now ex-office manager was wailing, wondering what she’d do to maintain her lifestyle.

 While I was pondering my next career move, I had a plan in place for my finances — and it didn’t involve a GoFundMe page, begging from relatives or sofa-cushion-diving for spare change.

 My plan involved a combination of common sense and creative side hustles to keep me in the money until I found a new job.